 The Modern Web App pattern begins breaking up the monolithic architecture and introduces service decoupling.
 When you decouple a web app architecture, you can scale decoupled services independently.
 Scaling the Azure services to support an independent web app service, rather than an entire web app, optimizes scaling costs while meeting demands.
 To autoscale containers, follow these recommendations:

 Use stateless services.
 Ensure your services are stateless.
-If your .NET application contains in-process session state, externalize it to a distributed cache like Redis or a database like Azure SQL Server.
+If your .NET application contains in-process session state, externalize it to a distributed cache like Redis or a database like SQL Server.

 Configure minimum replicas.
 To prevent a cold start, configure autoscaling settings to maintain a minimum of one replica.
 A cold start is when you initialize a service from a stopped state, which often creates a delayed response.
 If minimizing costs is a priority and you can tolerate cold start delays, set the minimum replica count to 0 when configuring autoscaling.